Reviewed: 5th August 2014

 Here are a few ways this act amended and improved upon previous enactments:

 If you have any questions about UK company law or any other issue related to business recovery and management, feel free to send us an email or call our directors’ advice hotline on 0800 644 6080.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.